alem-platform/foundation/triple-s/README.md

 - **Behavior:**
   - Verify if the bucket `{BucketName}` exists.
   - Check if the object `{ObjectKey}` exists.
-  - Return the object data or an error in XML format.
+  - Return the object data or an error.

+Make sure that your answer complies with S3 standards, refer to the Amazon S3 documentation for an [example](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html#API_GetObject_Examples).

 #### 3. Delete an Object:
 - **HTTP Method:** `DELETE`